bhavin2897/ckanext-rdkit-visuals/README.md

     ckan -c /etc/ckan/default/ckan.ini db upgrade -p rdkit-visuals

-You will get a message Upgrading DB: SUCCESS.
+You will get a message `Upgrading DB: SUCCESS`

 Later, check the database list of tables for the ckan user to see the table for the migrated/generated table.